SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/veeam_backup.md

 ![step_3.png](/assets/operation_center/integration_catalog/application/veeam-backup/step_3.png)

-4. Type the log concentrator's address and port, then select the transport protocol you need.
+4. Enter the log concentrator's address and port, then select the transport protocol you need.

 ![step_4.png](/assets/operation_center/integration_catalog/application/veeam-backup/step_4.png)

 ### Create an intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format Veeam Backup.
+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the Veeam Backup format.

 ### Forward logs to Sekoia.io